papoanaya/monitor_newlisp/bb-wx/README.md

 Motivation
 ----------
-Collects data from the national weather service (weather.gov)
+Collects data from the weather underground (wund.com)

 Scripts
 -------

 * xymonnet-temperature.nlsp - Temperature for a given territory

 Installation